-The sweeping tax law retained the deduction for property taxes, capped at \$10,000 per tax filer.
+The sweeping tax law retained the deduction for property taxes, capped at \$10,000 per tax filer. and would fully eliminate the deductions for state and local income and sales taxes (SALT).
 The Tax Cuts and Jobs Act adversely affected counties because eliminating or capping the SALT deduction represents a significant revenue shift from state and local governments to the federal government.
-Homeowners and families are particularly hit hard by limiting the SALT deduction since they are the most likely to see their tax rates increase.
+Homeowners and families are particularly hit hard by limiting the SALT deduction, since they are the most likely to see their tax rates increase.